 In an engine, be it a turbine, diesel or spark ignited, oil is used to lubricate all moving parts so that durability and reliability is assured for many thousands of hours of trouble free service life.

-It is therefore important to have a basic understanding of how oil acts in a engine during its time in service.
+For you as the pilot/owner it is therefore important to have a basic understanding of how oil acts in an engine during its time in service.

 The amount of friction between two metal parts depends on a number of factors:

 If we want to reduce friction we need to change or remove the factors which may have an adverse effect on the surfaces in motion.
 There are a number of ways to achieve just that.